AllenCell/endothelial-pipeline/README.md

 pdm sync --dev -G internal --clean-unselected
 ```

-If you want to run any of the ML workflows, we recommend created a separate virtual environment:
+If you want to run any of the ML workflows, we recommend creating a separate virtual environment:

 ```bash
 pdm venv create --name ml_venv 3.10